Ozoni (お雑煮)- Japan`s New year`s Soup – What`s your family`s recipe and what shape are yor rice cakes?

 The most elaborate festive dishes, however, are reserved for O-Shogatsu, the Japanese New Year Festival which takes place over the first three days of the year.

 In my previous posts I have written in detail about TOSHIKOSHI SOBA (年越しそば), the buckwheat noodles eaten at the end of the year, and then about the elaborate array of symbolically meaningfull (in an auspicious way) dishes which are eaten cold over the three day period beginning on New Year`s Day (GANTAN, 元旦).

 Looking over these articles I realized that I have forgotten to write about O-Shogatsu`s most important festive food- a soup called OZONI.
 Why do I say this is the most important?
-Well for a couple of reasons, with the more important being that it is the most universal New Year`s dish (though it exists in many different forms depending on the region).
-While some families in Japan might not eat buckwheat noodles at the end of the year or a wide array of Osechi either because of regional or family custom or because these are too difficult or expensive to prepare, just about every family in Japan, no matter what part of the country they are from eat Ozoni for the first three days (or at least on the first day).
+Well for a couple of reasons – with the more important being that it is the most universal New Year`s dish (though it exists in many different forms depending on the region).
+While some families in Japan might not eat buckwheat noodles at the end of the year or enjoy a wide array of Osechi because of regional or family custom or because they are too difficult or expensive to prepare, just about every family in Japan, no matter what part of the country they are from eat Ozoni for the first three days (or at least on the first day).

 神ごころりんと雑煮にむかふ時 (KAMIGOKORO RINTO ZO-NI NI MUKAU TOKI) by Raizan (来山) 1654-1716